-- 21. For the purposes of Article 20(8) of Regulation (EU) 2017/2402, exposures with defined periodic payment - (a) exposures payable in a single instalment in the case of revolving securitisation, as referred to in Article 20(12) of Regulation (EU) 2017/2402; - (b) exposures related to credit card facilities: - (c) exposures with instalments consisting of interest and where the principal is repaid at the maturity, including interest-only mortgages; - (d) exposures with instalments consisting of interest and repayment of a portion of the principal, where either of the - (i) the remaining principal is repaid at the maturity; - (ii) the repayment of the principal is dependent on the sale of assets securing the exposure, in accordance with Article 20(13) of Regulation (EU) 2017/2402 and paragraphs 47 to - contractually agreed between the debtor and the lender.
+- 21. For the purposes of Article 20(8) of Regulation (EU) that result in a periodic and well-defined stream of 2017/2402, exposures with defined periodic payment streams should include: - (a) exposures payable in a single instalment in the case of revolving securitisation, as referred to in Article 20(12) of Regulation (EU) 2017/2402; - (b) exposures related to credit card facilities: - (c) exposures with instalments consisting of interest and where the principal is repaid at the maturity, including interest-only mortgages; - (d) exposures with instalments consisting of interest and repayment of a portion of the principal, where either of the - (i) the remaining principal is repaid at the maturity; - (ii) the repayment of the principal is dependent on the sale of assets securing the exposure, in accordance with Article 20(13) of Regulation (EU) 2017/2402 and paragraphs 47 to - (e) exposures with temporary payment holidays as contractually agreed between the debtor and the lender.

-155-158)) and payment terms (see the base prospectus section "The loans-Characteristics of the loans" (pages 128-135)).
-In addition, see the base prospectus section "The loans-Other characteristics" (page 144).
+the base prospectus section "Assignment of the loans and their related security-Assignment of loans and their related 159-162)) and payment terms (see the base prospectus section "The loans-Characteristics of the loans" (pages 132-139)).
+In addition, see the base prospectus section "The loans-Other characteristics" (page 148).